 MS DOS is able to run graphical software, but the default interface presented to the user is a text-based terminal.
 Apple recognizes an opportunity to make computers more friendly to casual users and introduces the first commercially successful computer featuring a graphical user interface (GUI) with windows and icons in Apple MacIntosh (1984).
 Microsoft responds with Windows (1985) and by the 90s the GUI is the norm in personal computing.

-Meanwhile, the Unix operating system remains a popular system in both academia and commercial applications.
-However, it splinters into family of related and not-exactly-compatible versions maintaned by different entities, two major ones being University of California and AT&T. In early 90s Linus Torvalds develops a free implementation of a Unix-like operating system, which quickly builds up a critical mass of adoption and within a decade becomes the dominant Unix-based operating system.
+In early 90s Linus Torvalds develops a free implementation of a Unix-like operating system, which quickly builds up a critical mass of adoption and within a decade becomes the dominant Unix-based operating system.
 Today, the legacy of Unix is as strong as ever, with Linux widely used on the servers in datacenters around the world, and various Unix-based operating systems such as Android, iOS, ChromeOS and Mac OS X powering billions of personal computing devices.

 Hardware technology